openshift-instruqt/instruqt/instruqt-tracks/using-the-cluster-deploying-python/01-01-creating-an-initial-project/assignment.md

 ## Logging into OpenShift from the command line

-In this topic you will learn how to log into an OpenShift cluster from the command line.
+In this topic, you will learn how to log into an OpenShift cluster from the command line.
 You'll create a project named `myproject`.
 Then you'll view that project in the OpenShift web console.

 Let's get started by logging in.
-You log into OpenShift from the command line by running the following in the terminal window on left.
+You log into OpenShift from the command line by running the following in the terminal window on the left.
 (Directly clicking the command line below copies the command to your computer's clipboard.)

 ----